Here are ten amazing group-friendly visits across the country, ranging from historic venues to beautiful gardens.

 5. Shakespeare’s Birthplace, Warwickshire

-Immerse your group into the life of one of Britain’s most famous and profound playwrights at the Shakespeare’s Birthplace Trust in Stratford - upon - Avon.
-Visit the house where Shakespeare first laid eyes on his eventual bride Anne Hathaway and while there, you can also head to Hall’s Croft, Mary Arden’s Farm and Shakespeare’s New Place to get the full Tudor experience.
+You can visit the house where Shakespeare first laid eyes on his eventual bride, Anne Hathaway and while there groups can also head to Hall’s Croft and Shakespeare’s New Place to get the full Tudor experience.

 6. Bletchley Park, Buckinghamshire